TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 Troubleshooting
 ===============

-If something does not work as expected, it might help to run the script with the additional `-v` (for verbose output) option.

 Before diagnosing problems in the script, make sure to check if Docker is running smoothly on your system.